For me, photography is walking. I walk and look. Only when my head is clear and my breathing calm do I unpack my LeicaQ while walking.

 I walk and wait until the flow sets in.
 A mental state between walking and waking dream.
 I do not compose.
 When I press the shutter release, I leave the process of taking the picture, especially the focusing, to the cam.

 My Leica is my 3rd eye.
 I rarely work with the camera viewfinder.
-So the cam helps me understand the world.
+So the cam helps me to understand the world new.